In effect for Friday, April 14

-New York State Department of Environmental Conservation Commissioner Basil Seggos and State Department of Health Commissioner Howard Zucker, M.D., J.D., issued an air quality health advisory for Western New York for Wednesday, July 8.
+New York State Department of Environmental Conservation Commissioner Basil Seggos and State Department of Health Commissioner Dr. James McDonald issued an air quality health advisory for the Long Island, New York City Metro, Lower Hudson Valley, Eastern Lake Ontario, Central and Western New York regions for Friday, April 14.

 The pollutant of concern is ozone.
-This advisory will be in effect 11 a.m. through 11 p.m.
+The advisory will be in effect 11 a.m. through 11 p.m.

 New Yorkers also are urged to take the following energy-saving and pollution-reducing steps: